 WHERE WILL I DO MY TRAINING?

-Special Constables receive thirteen (13) weeks of classroom training at the Toronto Police College, followed by six(6) months of field training with two months in each of the following sections:
+Special Constables receive thirteen (13) weeks of classroom training at the Toronto Police College, followed by three (3) months of field training with one month in each of the following sections:

 Booking – As a Special Constable working in the booking section, you are responsible for prisoner management, including searching, guarding, and lodging persons in custody.
 Prisoner management also consists of the security, safety, and movement of persons brought into police custody.